 When you’re trying to generate more power or more spin on your serve, the most important thing to focus on is the point of contact.
 Above we went over why it’s important to hit between 12 and 3 o’clock, but if we want more power or spin we have to look at how far from the center we hit.

-If you’re looking for more power, hit closer to the center of the ball.
+If you’re looking for more of a power serve, hit closer to the center of the ball.

-For more spin on your serve, hit closer to the side of the ball.
+For more spin on your serve, hit closer to the outside of the ball.

 One of the most effective serves you can learn in tennis is the kick serve.
 The goal of the kick serve is to get the ball to spin down into the box and jump up, typically to the opponent’s backhand side.
 This makes for a consistent serve for you, and a difficult return for the other player.

-The key to a strong kick serve is the toss, and the contact with the ball.
-In this case, you’ll actually toss the ball slightly behind you (to the left for right handed players), but still out in front.
-The toss is important here because it will force you to reach back for the ball and brush over the top part of the ball.
+The key to a strong kick serve is the toss and the contact with the ball.
+In this case, you’ll actually toss the ball slightly behind you (to the left for right-handed players), but still out in front.
+The toss is important here because it will force you to reach back for the ball and brush your strings over the top part of the ball.
 This will generate the spin to get the ball to dip into the box, and bounce high for the other player.

 When you’re making contact, make sure you’re still hitting through the ball.
-Many player try to swing their racket straight up in the air trying to brush the ball up and only make contact with the back of the ball.
+Many players make the mistake of trying to swing their racket straight up in the air trying to brush the ball up and only make contact with the back of the ball.
 Sometimes you can hit around 6 o’clock which will make you hit long.
-This also causes a slow serve, and can make you miss off the frame.
+This also causes a slower serve and can make you miss off the frame of your tennis racket.
 When making contact your racket should be moving forward and brushing the top part of the ball.
 Think about hitting 12 or 1 o’clock and closer to the outside of the ball.

-A proper kick serve should jump up and possible a little to your right, like this Federer serve below.
+A proper kick serve should jump up and possibly a little to your right, like this Federer serve below.